Yan2059/FYP_IndoorLocalization_DataProcessing/README.md

 ### Centroid of KNN points
 The method of prediction is to find the K point with largest similarity in WiFi RSS vectors.
 Finding the centroid of that K points for the x y z coordinate of the unknown point.
-**To modify the value of K, it is located in the main method of locationCheck.java**
+**To modify the value of K, it is located in the main method of errorAnalysis.java**